-Mergers and acquisitions (M&A) regularly destroy value for the acquiring firms (Moeller et al. 2004, 2005).1 A common explanation for why firms so often engage in value-destroying acquisitions is related to agency problems, and in particular, executives' incentives to "empire-build" (Harford et al. 2012; Masulis et al. 2007; Morck et al. 1990; Williamson 1963).
-The idea is that an acquisition can be in an executive's individual interest because they get to run a bigger firm-with higher prestige, pay, and prerequisites (Yermack 2006)-even if shareholders do not gain anything from the merger.

-In the empire-building literature, the benefits that can accrue to an executive from acquisitions and running a bigger firm tend to be indirect and not specified in advance.
-The goal of this paper is to build on this literature by studying the role of direct ex-ante monetary incentives to grow the firm, which we refer to as "growth-promoting bonuses" (henceforth, GPBs).
+Mergers and acquisitions (M&A) regularly destroy value for the acquiring firms (Moeller et al. 2004, 2005).
+A common explanation for why firms so often engage in value-destroying acquisitions is related to agency problems, and in particular, executives' incentives to "empirebuild" (Harford et al. 2012; Masulis et al. 2007; Morck et al. 1990; Williamson 1963).
+The idea is that an acquisition can be in an executive's personal interest because they get to run a bigger firm-with higher prestige, future pay raises, or prerequisites (Yermack 2006)-even if shareholders do not gain anything from the merger.
+In the empire-building literature, these kinds of benefits that can accrue to an executive from acquisitions and running a bigger firm tend to be indirect and not specified in advance.
+This paper builds on this literature by studying a unique role of direct ex-ante monetary incentives to grow the firm, which we refer to as "growth-promoting bonuses" (henceforth, GPBs).

-We define GPBs as compensation contracts that directly tie bonus payouts to measures of firm size, typically sales.
-A consequence when firms have such a bonus structure is that executives know they can acquire another company to meet the bonus target and thereby receive the bonus even if the firm's internal growth is not sufficient.
-Executives can also know how large a deal needs to be in order to meet the bonus target and how much money they will earn from hitting it.
+We define GPBs as compensation contracts that, in a direct ex-ante way, tie managers' incentive payouts to measures of firm size.
+These incentive payouts can be in the form of stock ("performance-based stock") or cash ("non-equity incentives"), and the most common performance measure that these incentives are based on is sales.
+A potential consequence when firms have such a bonus structure is that executives know they can acquire another company to meet the bonus target and receive the bonus even if the firm's internal growth is insufficient.
+Executives can also know how large a deal needs to be to meet the bonus target and how much money they will earn from hitting it.
 Bonuses that executives can earn this way thus provide an explicit link between doing an M&A deal and individual monetary incentives, compared with the more indirect benefits from general empire-building concerns.
-While companies could, at least in principle, exclude "inorganic" growth via M&A when calculating whether an executive has met the bonus target, very few firms do so in practice (fewer than 3% of the GPB contracts we identify).
+While companies could, at least in principle, exclude "inorganic" growth via M&A when calculating whether an executive has met the bonus target, few firms do so in practice (fewer than 3% of the GPB contracts we identify).